The 11 Best Restaurants

 Next time you find yourself in Edinburgh, here are my top picks on places to dine on local fare (haggis-free options included).

-Timberyard plates traditional Scottish dishes for up to ten guests at a time in their trendy brick warehouse.
+Timberyard plates traditional Scottish dishes in a trendy brick warehouse.

 All meals are made with ingredients from artisan growers, breeders and foragers and accompanied by herbs and edible flowers from the restaurant’s small garden.